AyushSudo/Grade-Calculator/README.md

 A simple C program that calculates student grades based on marks and provides statistics.

 ## Features
-- Enter student marks and get corresponding grades
+- Enter student marks and get corresponding grades.
-- View statistics: highest, lowest, and average scores
+- View statistics: highest, lowest, and average scores.
-- Simple command-line interface
+- Simple command-line interface.

 ## What I Learned
-I Learned about Struct in C and how to use them and How to Sort Data
+I Learned about Struct in C and how to use them and How to Sort Data.

 ## Technologies
-Language : C and Its Libraries
+Language : C and Its Libraries.

 ## How to Compile
-Replace the name of your Compiler with gcc
+Replace the name of your Compiler with gcc.
 ```bash
 gcc GradeCalculator.c -o GradeCalculator
 ```